-- (1) Obtaining a license through false or fraudulent representation; - (2) Pursuing a continued and flagrant course of misrepresentation or making false promises through agents or advertising or otherwise; - (3) Failing to account for or remit within a reasonable time any money belonging to others that comes into his or her possession; - (4) Commingling funds of others with his or her own or failing to keep the funds of others in an escrow or trustee account; - (5) Paying valuable consideration to any person for services performed in violation of this chapter; - (6) Being convicted of a criminal offense involving moral turpitude or a felony in a court of competent jurisdiction of this or any other jurisdiction; - (7) Willfully violating a rule or regulation promulgated by the board;
+(1) Obtaining a license through false or fraudulent representation;

+(2) Pursuing a continued and flagrant course of misrepresentation or making false promises through agents or advertising or otherwise;

+(3) Failing to account for or remit within a reasonable time any money belonging to others that comes into his or her possession;

+(4) Commingling funds of others with his or her own or failing to keep the funds of others in an escrow or trustee account;

+(5) Paying valuable consideration to any person for services performed in violation of this chapter;

+(6) Being convicted of a criminal offense involving a felony listed under § 17-3-102 in a court of competent jurisdiction of this or any other jurisdiction;

+(7) Willfully violating a rule promulgated by the board;

-- (8) Failing to enter into a written contract with the seller and to furnish voluntarily to the seller at the time of execution copies of all written instruments prepared by the auctioneer, including the contract; - (9) Any conduct of an auctioneer that demonstrates bad faith, dishonesty, incompetency, untruthfulness, or deceptive practices; - (10) Any other conduct that constitutes improper, fraudulent, or dishonest dealings, including falsely accusing any auctioneer or auction house; - (11) Failing to complete or submit the continuing education requirements as specified by this chapter and the rules and regulations adopted by the board; or - (12) Failing to disclose the buyer's premium in all advertising associated with an auction.
+(8) Failing to enter into a written contract with the seller and to furnish voluntarily to the seller at the time of execution copies of all written instruments prepared by the auctioneer, including the contract;

+(9) Any conduct of an auctioneer that demonstrates bad faith, dishonesty, incompetency, untruthfulness, or deceptive practices;

+(10) Any other conduct that constitutes improper, fraudulent, or dishonest dealings, including falsely accusing any auctioneer or auction house;

+(11) Failing to complete or submit the continuing education requirements as specified by this chapter and the rules adopted by the board; or

+(12) Failing to disclose the buyer's premium in all advertising associated with an auction.

-History.
-Acts 1989, No. 266, § 11; 1999, No. 1333, § 7; 1999, No. 1506, § 2; 2001, No. 1258, § 1; 2003, No. 1748, § 4.
+History Acts 1989, No. 266, § 11; 1999, No. 1333, § 7; 1999, No. 1506, § 2; 2001, No. 1258, § 1; 2003, No. 1748, § 4; 2019, No. 315, §§ 1352, 1353; 2019, No. 990, § 20.